Australia national rugby league team: 1900s

-By 1907, Sydney club rugby games were attracting up to 20,000 people, with all profits going to the Southern Rugby Football Union, as the sport was officially an amateur one.
-This caused discontent among players, and in 1908 the New South Wales Rugby Football League and Queensland Rugby League were formed.
+By 1907, Sydney rugby union games were attracting up to 52,000 people, the largest single attendance for any football match in the world, outside of professional soccer in England.
+As the sport was officially an amateur one all profits went to the NSWRU.
+This caused discontent among players including Herbert 'Dally' Messenger, and in 1908 the New South Wales Rugby Football League and Queensland Rugby League were formed.

 An Australian national rugby league team was first formed during the first season of rugby league in Australia, the 1908 NSWRFL Premiership season.
 The team, which was made of players from the NSWRFL with a few Queensland rugby rebels added, first played against the "professional All Blacks" on the return leg of their tour of Australia and Great Britain.

 Later that year, the Australian team arranged to go on a tour of its own.
 The first Kangaroos arrived in England on 27 September 1908, and played their first-ever test against the Northern Union in December in London.
 It finished at 22 in front of a crowd of 2,000.
 The second test in Newcastle in January 1909 attracted a crowd of 22,000, and the Northern Union won 15–5.
 The third test was played at Villa Park, Birmingham, the Northern Union winning again 6–5 before a crowd of 9,000.
 The Australians suggested that the series be named 'The Ashes' after the cricket series of the same name.

 In 1909, when the new "Northern Union" code was still in its infancy in Australia, a match between the Kangaroos and the Wallabies was played before a crowd of around 20,000, with the Rugby League side winning 29–26.